Stand-to Veteran Leadership Program

 Q: I have a conflict with one of the scheduled module dates.
 Can I still participate?

-A: Participants are expected to participate in all scheduled program events in their entirety throughout the duration of the six-month program.
+A: Participants are expected to participate in all scheduled program events in their entirety throughout the duration of the five-month program.

 Q: Is there an application fee?